1. Home

 My electric bill is $290/mo

-Before you buy, make sure it can meet your needs (e.g. your water heater can deliver enough hot water to get everyone through the shower in a morning, if that’s part of your routine).
-You can find people discussing their experience with a surprising range of appliances, brands, and models on social media forums like Reddit.
+Before you buy, make sure it can meet your needs (e.g. a water heater can deliver enough hot water for your whole family’s needs each morning).
+You can find people discussing their experience with a surprising range of appliances, brands, and models online.
 Be sure it fits the number of people living at home (or how many you think might in the future), your habits, and your available space.

 The Energy Star logo.